weewx/weewx/docs_src/utilities/wee_import.md

 #### `[[FieldMap]]`{#wd_fieldmap}

 The `[[FieldMap]]` stanza defines the mapping from the Weather Display monthly log data fields to WeeWX archive fields.
-By default imported Weather Display data is mapped to the corresponding WeeWX archive fields using a default field map.
+By default, imported Weather Display data is mapped to the corresponding WeeWX archive fields using a default field map.
 The default field map will likely suit most users; however, depending on the station capabilities and the in-use WeeWX database schema, a custom field map may be required if Weather Display monthly logs contain data from additional sensors that cannot be stored in the WeeWX archive using the default field map.
 A custom field map also makes it possible to limit the Weather Display monthly log data fields that are imported into WeeWX.

 The field map consists of one row per field using the format: